netherby/bakewrangler-doc/prefs.rst

    bake and output resolutions.
 You can also have nodes with collapsed advanced options start with them expanded instead.
 (Applies only to new nodes)

+   * *Invert Selected in Bake Modifiers*: Causes the modifier selection method to be inverted when using this option in the :doc:`Mesh </mesh>` node.
+Viewport hidden modifiers will be baked down instead of shown modifiers.
    |br|

 3. **Render Defaults:** Has settings related to the :doc:`Mesh </mesh>` and :doc:`Pass </pass>` nodes, allowing you to configure their defaults.
 The resolutions set here are used when the global setting is overridden or if no global node is enabled in the scene.
    (Applies only to new nodes)

    * *Objects Always Visible*: Causes Bake Wrangler to ignore the visibility settings of an object in Blender.
 When enabled all objects selected as part of a bake will be made visible.